MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/enforce-office-365-identity.md

 5. If you are ready to start enforcing this setting, select **Okay**.
 This returns you to the Security Settings page where the **Enforce Office 365 identity in Yammer** checkbox is now selected.

     > [!NOTE]
-    > You can also select [Start blocking users who don't have Yammer licenses](../manage-yammer-users/manage-yammer-licenses-in-office-365.md#StartBlocking) to ensure that only users with Yammer licenses can login to Yammer..
+    > You can also select [Start blocking users who don't have Yammer licenses](../manage-yammer-users/manage-yammer-licenses-in-office-365.md#StartBlocking) to ensure that only users with Yammer licenses can login to Yammer.

 6. Choose **Save** to save all your settings on the page.